Hailee Steinfeld had as promising a film debut as a young actress could ever hope to have.

-Steinfeld has performed at iHeart Radio's Jingle Ball, on New Year's Rockin' Eve, The Voice and the American Music Awards, to name a few; teamed up with the likes of Machine Gun Kelly, MNEK, Florida Georgia Line and, earlier this year, the New Zealand-based band Drax Project, on songs and videos; and returned to the Bellas for Pitch Perfect 3.
+Steinfeld has performed at iHeart Radio's Jingle Ball, on New Year's Rockin' Eve, The Voice and the American Music Awards, to name a few; teamed up with the likes of Machine Gun Kelly, MNEK, Florida Georgia Line and the New Zealand-based band Drax Project; and returned to the Bellas for Pitch Perfect 3.

 She sang the song "Capital Letters" on the Fifty Shades Freed soundtrack, talked up the Oscar-winning Spider-Man: Into the Spider-Verse (she was the voice of Gwen Stacy) at Comic-Con 2018, and hosted and performed at the 2018 MTV EMAs in Spain.
 Screen, song, screen, song.

 While she released a second EP, Half Written Story, in 2017, she never (or still hasn't) finished the debut LP she was promising for several years.
 But whether it ever happens or not, considering the parade of projects that keep leap-frogging to the top of her to-do list, but the initial delay was due to her desire to get it just right.